VRCFury/VRCFury/README.md

 Use this for a normal "on / off" prop.
 For simple object props, click the plus, choose Object toggle, and then drag the object into the field.
 If you choose blendshape, the blendshape will be set to 100 when "on" (only works on root skinned meshes).
 For more advanced "on" states, you can provide an animation clip instead.

+**Menu Entry**

+The name you put in the prop's text field will be used as the name of the toggle in your VRChat menu.
+If you wish to put the prop in a sub-menu, use slashes.
+Ex: `Props/My Cool Piano`

 **Default On**

 Want to add an idle animation or "default prop" to your avatar?
 Create a new prop, click the `*` and select `Default On`.
 Your idle animation or prop will now be on all the time (but you can also trigger it back off in game!)